Inbibo/adonisfx_docs/docs/documentation/maya/locators.md

 ## AdnLocatorDistance

-AdnLocatorDistance is the Adonis locator for visualizing the distance between two transform nodes.
+AdnLocatorDistance is the locator for visualizing the distance between two transform nodes.
 When connected to its corresponding AdnSensorDistance, distance, velocity or acceleration can be visualized via coloring, providing feedback for setting up the deformer.

 ### How to use